 In order to render a binaural audio file, I would choose the settings shown in the image below and then simply render the E4L Master Bus track to a wav file.
 The output routing settings can all be left at 'No Output'.

 As previously stated, binaural 3D audio has gained in popularity with VR, gaming as well as the somewhat obscure ASMR Youtube videos.
-However, in the context of spatial sound installations, sound art and music in general it seems a bit under utilized.
-Personally, I find the combination of ambisonics encoding and binaural decoding very exciting and inspiring, especially since headphones is such a common way of listening to recordings these days.
-And thanks to the speaker-independent nature of ambisonics production, a piece easily scales up and down to different speaker setups, making it possible to exhibit a piece in different venues without having to make major changes to the mix.
+However, in the context of spatial sound installations, sound art and music in general, it seems a bit under utilized.
+Personally, I find the combination of ambisonics encoding and binaural decoding very exciting, especially since headphones is such a common way of listening to recordings these days.
+And thanks to the speaker-independent nature of ambisonics production, a piece easily scales to different speaker setups, making it possible to exhibit a piece in different venues with only minor or no adjustments to the mix.